AustinT/book-summaries/fiction/novels.md

 Surprisingly good short book.
 It was the first "animal fiction" book I've read.
 I think the presentation of the mind of a dog was really well done.
 I would recommend reading this book.

+# 2021-10-15: Harry Potter and the Methods of Rationality

+A Harry Potter fan-fiction which was surprisingly captivating and had a lot of nice tidbits of philosophy of science, and about inconsistencies or weird aspects of J.K.
+Rowling's description of the wizarding world.
+And it was quite funny!
+Overall I'd highly recommend reading it.